sergei-mironov/mobile-nixos-cfg/README.md

 3. Make sure that `mobile-nixos` and `nixpkgs` submodules are checked-out (`git submodule update --init --recursive`).
-4. Edit the `DEVL` variable of [flash-mobile-nixos](./script/flash-mobile-nixos.sh).
+4. Edit the `DEVL` variable of [flash-mobile-nixos](https://github.com/grwlf/mobile-nixos-tools/blob/main/sh/flash-mobile-nixos.sh#L1).
 Set it to the correct name of internal eMMC device.
-5. Run `sh script/flash-mobile-nixos.sh`
+5. Run `flash-mobile-nixos.sh`
 6. Upon completion, turn the Pinephone off, remove the Jumpdrive sdcard from the Pinephone and turn it on again.
 Nixos XFCE example image should boot and the XFCE desktop should finally appear.